 The piper nigrum plant is the source for more than just black pepper.
 It is also the same fruit that is used to make white pepper, green peppercorns and red peppercorns.
 These four types of pepper have very different flavors and applications in cooking.
 However, it all comes down to the timing of the harvest.

-The Piper Nigrum Vine
+Piper Nigrum Illustration.

 What Makes Black Pepper Spicy?

-Put simply, black pepper contains piperine, a chemical compound that activates the same pain receptors as a spicy chili.
+In short, black pepper contains piperine, a chemical compound that activates the same pain receptors as a spicy chili.
 This causes a sensation of heat in the mouth, though no actual tissue damage is done.

 How Is Black Pepper Made?